-22nd Century Group, Inc. (XXII) Q1 2020 Results - Earnings Call Transcript

 The second tranche of our investment in Panacea is predicated upon certain milestones being reached in their business.
 Panacea is performing as expected despite the challenging environment as they have remained open and operational, continuing to manufacture and sell product.

-Panacea is led by great management team, and an accomplished CEO focused on making Panacea the leading company in the U.S. for hemp derived cannabinoid products and we are excited to be working with them.
-Expect our partnerships with both KeyGene and Panacea to create strong shareholder returns in the years ahead, and we continue to explore additional strategic opportunities in the legal and cannabis space.
+Panacea is led by a great management team and an accomplished CEO focused on making Panacea the leading company in the U.S. for hemp-derived cannabinoid products, and we are excited to be working with them.
+We expect our partnerships with both KeyGene and Panacea to create strong shareholder returns in the years ahead, and we continue to explore additional strategic opportunities in the legal hemp/ cannabis space.

 I would now like to turn the call over to Andrea for more detailed comments on our operational and financial performance for the first quarter 2020.